Childhood & Early Years

 I have been lucky enough to have enjoyed good health throughout my life with the exception of the usual childhood illnesses such as chicken pox, measles and whooping cough, and the removal of my tonsils and adenoids.

 An outdoor toilet meant we had to go down the yard and, on a snowy morning, we would put on our Wellington boots and make the trek out the back when we needed to go.
 If we had to go in the night, there was a chamber pot under the bed.
-We didn’t have toilet paper, we used squares of newspaper instead.
+We didn’t have toilet paper; we used squares of newspaper instead.
 There was a saying ‘Today’s news, is tomorrow’s arse wipe.’
-The newspapers were left hanging up on a nail and we crumbled them up before using them as it made them more comfortable – an early version of deluxe toilet paper!
+The newspapers were left hanging up on a nail and we crumbled them up before using them, as it made them more comfortable – an early version of deluxe toilet paper!
 When I consider that living like this was normal for me as a young lad, I was amused by the panic buying of toilet paper when the first wave of the Covid pandemic came in 2020.
 I once mentioned to the lady who managed our office how we had substituted toilet paper with newspaper, and she couldn’t believe it.
 She also couldn’t believe that there was no sell-by date on food and that if we found mould on bread or cheese, we would simply cut it out and eat the rest.
 In her defence, she was considerably younger than me.

 We did have running water in the house – cold water, that is.
 When bath time came around, we brought in the tin tub that hung on a hook in the shed, put it in front of the fire, and filled it with water that had been heated on the coal stove in the kitchen.
 Needless to say, we didn’t bathe every day.

 Our pets were a big part of our lives on the farm.
-We always had cats and I’ve always had a cat when it’s been possible.
+We always had cats and I’ve had a cat whenever it’s been possible.
 At one time Rose-Marie and I each had our own rabbit, and it was our job to look after them.
 I can’t remember what happened to Rose-Marie’s, but I remember one morning I went to feed mine and it wasn’t there.
 It turned out that we had eaten it for dinner the previous night.
 I still can’t face the prospect of eating rabbit.

 In France -L to R My mother's 2nd stepfather, Nannette, my grandmother, Rose-Marie, Georges and me.